MicrosoftDocs/winrt-api/windows.ui.xaml/uielement_transform3d.md

 <img src="images/Transform3D.png" alt="Rectangles with 3-D transforms" />

-In this example, a [PerspectiveTransform3D](../windows.ui.xaml.media.media3d/perspectivetransform3d.md) is attached to the root [StackPanel](../windows.ui.xaml.controls/stackpanel.md) and provides a shared perspective viewport for the panel’s children.
+In this example, a [PerspectiveTransform3D](../windows.ui.xaml.media.media3d/perspectivetransform3d.md) is attached to the root [StackPanel](../windows.ui.xaml.controls/stackpanel.md) and provides a shared perspective viewport for the panel's children.

 + The [Rectangle](../windows.ui.xaml.shapes/rectangle.md) on the left has no transform, so it appears as normal.
 + The [Rectangle](../windows.ui.xaml.shapes/rectangle.md) in the center is rotated -30 degrees about its central axis and translated back 75 pixels, causing its right edge to have a Z-coordinate of -150 pixels.